Carriers to Issue MLR Rebates by September 30

 The Affordable Care Act (ACA) requires health insurance carriers to spend a minimum percentage of their premium dollars on medical care and health care quality improvement.
 This percentage, or medical loss ratio (MLR), is 85 percent for issuers in the large group market (50 + employees) and 80 percent for issuers in the small group (2-49 employees) and individual markets.
 Carriers that do not meet the applicable MLR standard must provide rebates to consumers.

 Carriers are required to pay rebates by Sept.
-30, 2023, based on their 2022 MLRs.
+30, 2024, based on their 2023 MLRs.
 While any fully insured employer with an active health insurance policy during the prior calendar year is eligible for a rebate, not everyone will receive a payment.
 The MLR rule does not apply to self-funded plans.
 Employers that expect to receive rebates should review the MLR rules and decide how they will administer them.

-MLR REBATES
+MLR Rebates

 A carrier that does not meet its MLR standard must provide a rebate to the policyholder, which is typically the employer that sponsors the fully insured plan in the group health plan context.
 For current enrollees, issuers may provide rebates in the form of a lump-sum payment or a premium credit (that is, a reduction in the amount of premium owed).